prebid/prebid.github.io/faq/prebid-server-faq.md

 [AMP](/prebid-server/use-cases/pbs-amp.html) is a different story.
 There are several things you should check:

 - First, the page has to include the [usersync amp-iframe](/dev-docs/show-prebid-ads-on-amp-pages.html#user-sync).
-This amp-iframe loads `load-cookie.html`.
+This amp-iframe loads `load-cookie.html` or `load-cookie-with-consent.html`.
 - Then AMP has to run this iframe.
 There are limitations as to where this amp-iframe can be on the page and possible how many amp-iframes there are on the page.
 - The [/cookie_sync](/prebid-server/developers/pbs-cookie-sync.html) call is initiated from `load-cookie.html`, but there are many adapters on the server side, and a limited number of them will be synced at once.
 Consider setting `max_sync_count` higher to get all bidders synced faster,
 - In a GDPR context, AMP doesn't supply the `gdprApplies` field.
 Prebid Server will determine for itself whether it can sync cookies, but it will not tell bidders whether the request is in GDPR-scope, so each bidder will have to determine scope for itself.